NuLink-network/docs/product/staker/worker_running.md

 # NuLink Worker Initialization and Running

-If you install the Worker node via Docker, please initialize and run it using Docker as well.
-If you install the Worker node through a local installation, please refer to the local operation section.
+After installing the worker node via Docker, you can initialize and run it by following these three steps:

-**You have to deposit a small amount of the testnet BNB (tBNB) into the worker account to facilitate the sending of a confirmation transaction.**

-## Run Node via Docker (Recommended)

-There are three steps to complete when starting a Worker node via Docker:
 1. **Export Node Environment Variables**
 2. **Initialize Node Configuration**
 3. **Launch the Node**

+**You have to deposit a small amount of the testnet BNB (tBNB) into the worker account to facilitate the sending of a confirmation transaction.**

-### Export Node Environment Variables
+## Export Node Environment Variables
 To streamline the Docker installation procedure, we utilize certain environment variables.
 These variables are crucial for the operation of the NuLink Worker.

 Select a password with at least 8 characters to lock and unlock the private storage created by the NuLink Worker. **It's important to remember this password for future access.**